Hope Hampton

-Hope Hampton (Mae Elizabeth Hampton; February 19, 1897 – January 23, 1982) was an American silent motion picture actress and producer, who was noted for her seemingly effortless incarnation of siren and flapper types in silent-picture roles during the 1920s.
-She also at one time was an aspiring opera singer.
+Mae Elizabeth Hampton (February 19, 1897 – January 23, 1982), known professionally as Hope Hampton, was an American silent motion picture actress and producer noted for her seemingly effortless incarnation of siren and flapper types in silent-picture roles during the 1920s.
+She was also an aspiring opera singer.

 Early life

 Texas-born, Philadelphia-bred beauty contest winner Hampton was discovered by U.S. silent cinema pioneer Jules Brulatour while working as an extra for director Maurice Tourneur.
 She made her screen debut in 1920's A Modern Salome, and went on to feature prominently in several Brulatour-financed films.
 Her last starring role was in The Road to Reno (1938) with Randolph Scott and Glenda Farrell.
 In 1923, Hampton wed her manager Brulatour, and they remained married until his death in 1946.

 Later life

 Hampton was trained as an opera singer by voice teacher Estelle Liebling, the teacher of Beverly Sills.
 After retiring from motion pictures at the dawn of sound, she turned to opera and made her debut with the Philadelphia Opera in Manon.
 The idea that she ever toured with the Metropolitan Opera is belied by a look at the company's online archives.
 She returned to the screen in The Road to Reno (1938), a film directed by her husband.
-Later she was known as The Duchess of Park Avenue, a leading member of New York's social set.
+Later she was known as "The Duchess of Park Avenue", a leading member of New York's social set.

 In 1978, she was crowned Queen of the Beaux Arts Ball.
 She presided with King Arthur Tracy.

 She died of a heart attack at the age of 84.